My raison d’ être

-President Russell wants people to refer to the church by its full and cumbersome legal name, The Church of Jesus Christ of Latter-day Saints.
+President Russell would have people refer to the church by its full and cumbersome legal name, The Church of Jesus Christ of Latter-day Saints.

 Not to be caught in the same bind again, the name was quickly changed to ‘The Church of the Latter Day Saints,’ completely removing Jesus Christ from the moniker.

-Like some members, most writers, and all but the Utah media, I will respectfully be ignoring President Russell’s admonition.
+Like some members, most writers, and all but Utah media, I will respectfully be ignoring President Russell’s admonition in this regard.

-Besides taking 47 keystrokes to write just once, the loquaciousness is irritating to the reader, and the continuous use of the long version might even lead one to think that by its continuous use I am mocking the church.
+Besides taking 47 keystrokes to write just once, the loquaciousness is irritating to the reader, and the continuous use of the long version might lead one to think that I am mocking the church.

-I do not doubt that this ‘revelation’ will be about as permanent as the one targeting LGBTQ couples that Nelson referred to in the day as, ‘a revelation from God,.’
+I do not doubt that this ‘revelation’ will be as short-lived as the one targeting LGBTQ couples that Nelson also referred to in the day as, ‘a revelation from God,.’

-I can certainly understand why brother Nelson is ashamed of the moniker; it certainly brings unflattering images to the minds of a great many people.
+I can certainly understand why Nelson is ashamed of the word Mormon; it certainly brings unflattering images to the minds of a great many people.
 But changing the name doesn’t change the history.

-Finally, I would like to tell you that I had no intention of posting this.
+Finally, I would like to tell you that I had no intention of posting my letter to president Uchtdorf.
 I first sought answers from others, including local priesthood leaders.
 I spoke with my former Stake President, a long-time friend and an intelligent, well-educated and honest man who I have nothing but respect for.